-Since our inception, we have used substantial amounts of cash to fund our operations, and our expenses will increase substantially in the foreseeable future in connection with our ongoing activities, particularly as we continue the research and development of, initiate clinical trials of, and seek marketing approval for, our product candidates.
+Since our inception, we have used substantial amounts of cash to fund our operations, and if we continue advancing any clinical or preclinical programs our expenses will increase substantially in connection with such activities.
 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is a very time-consuming, expensive and uncertain process that takes years to complete.
-Even if one or more of our product candidates or any future product candidates that we develop is approved for commercial sale, we anticipate incurring significant costs associated with sales, marketing, manufacturing and distribution activities.
-Our expenses could increase beyond expectations if we are required by the FDA, the European Medicines Agency (EMA) or other regulatory authorities to perform clinical trials or preclinical studies in addition to those that we currently anticipate.
+Even if one or more of our product candidates beyond expectations if the FDA, the European Medicines Agency (EMA) or other regulatory authorities require us to perform clinical trials or preclinical studies in addition to those that we anticipate.
 Other unanticipated costs may also arise.
-Because the design and outcome of our planned and anticipated clinical trials are highly uncertain, we cannot reasonably estimate the actual amount of resources and funding that will be necessary to successfully complete the development and commercialization of our product candidates or any future product candidates that we develop.
-We are not permitted to market or promote any product candidate before we receive marketing approval from the FDA.
+Because the design and outcome of clinical trials are highly uncertain, we cannot reasonably estimate the actual amount of resources and funding that will be necessary to successfully complete the development and commercialization of any future product candidates before we receive marketing approval from the FDA.
 We also expect to continue to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in order to continue our operations.

-Based on our current operating plan, we believe that our existing cash and cash equivalents and short-term and long-term investments as of the date of this Quarterly Report on Form 10-Q will be sufficient to fund our operating expenses and capital expenditures through at least the next twelve months from the date this Quarterly Report on Form 10-Q is filed with the SEC.
-Advancing the development of our RAF program, our c-MET inhibitor KIN-8741 research program and our CDK4 selective research program will require a significant amount of capital.
+Based on our current operating plan, we believe that our existing cash and cash equivalents and short-term and long-term investments as of the date of this Annual Report on Form 10-K will be sufficient to fund our operating expenses and capital expenditures through at least the next twelve months from the date this Annual Report on Form 10-K is filed with the SEC.
+If we continue to advance the development of any of our programs including our c-MET inhibitor KIN-8741 research program and our CDK4 selective research program, we will require a significant amount of capital.
 Our existing cash and cash equivalents will not be sufficient to fund any of our product candidates through regulatory approval, and we anticipate needing to raise additional capital to complete the development of and commercialize our product candidates.
 Our estimate as to how long we expect our existing cash and cash equivalents and short-term and long-term investments to fund our operations is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.

-We will be required to obtain further funding through public or private equity financings, debt financings, collaborative agreements, licensing arrangements or other sources of financing, which may dilute our stockholders or restrict our operating activities.
+We may be required to obtain further funding through public or private equity financings, debt financings, collaborative agreements, licensing arrangements or other sources of financing, which may dilute our stockholders or restrict our operating activities.
 We do not have any committed external source of funds.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, investors' ownership interests will be diluted, and the terms may include liquidation or other preferences that adversely affect their rights as stockholders.
 Debt financing may result in imposition of debt covenants, increased fixed payment obligations or other restrictions that may affect our business.
 If we raise additional funds through upfront payments or milestone payments pursuant to strategic collaborations with third parties, we may have to relinquish valuable rights to our product candidates or grant licenses on terms that are not favorable to us.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.